I’m stuck on this idea of passion. Again.

 Random musing aside, there IS always the feeling of chasing something, aspiring to something.
-I wrote a post it a while ago.
-It’s here, if you got a minute.
+I wrote a post on it a while ago.
+It’s here if you got a minute.
 I’ll wait.

 The take away is there are some really talented people who continually inspire me and push me to better myself and simultaneously make me question if I’m doing the right thing.

 I wrote that linked post 6 months ago.
 And in some ways, everything has changed, and in some ways absolutely nothing is different.

 I’ve graduated with a Master’s in English. but the stories I submit to journals still come back with a whole lot of edits and basic advice that I know.
 One of my favorites was essentially “short fiction has to be short.”

 Whoah, no way!